shuup/shuup/doc/getting_started.rst

    email notifications to the customer upon order completion.
 * ``shuup.front.apps.simple_search`` provides basic product search
   functionality.
+* ``shuup.front.apps.recently_viewed_products`` can be used to display the last five products viewed by the customer.

 ``shuup.admin`` provides a fully featured administration dashboard.